 Thousands to Participate in Worldwide, Simultaneous Toast

-In honor of National Homebrew Day (which falls every year on May 7), each year the American Homebrewers Association (AHA) celebrates AHA Big Brew on the first Saturday in May.
-And guess what?
-This year, May 7 is a Saturday!
-Throughout the day, hundreds of bars, breweries, shops and homebrew clubs nationwide will host their local communities to brew on-site for a national, same-day homebrewing session.
-At noon CDT, all homebrewers and beer lovers are encouraged to raise a glass of homebrew in a simultaneous toast to homebrewing, a hobby enjoyed by of thousands of people all over the world.
-A number of suggested recipes are selected for participants to follow.
-This year’s recipes celebrate the 500th anniversary of the Reinheitsgebot—commonly referred to as the “German Beer Purity Law”—which went into effect in Bavaria in 1516 and allowed brewers to use only three ingredients in their beer: water, hops and barley.
-Full recipe details and directions can be found online.
+In honor of National Homebrew Day (which falls every year on May 7), the American Homebrewers Association (AHA) celebrates AHA Big Brew on the first Saturday in May.
+This year, throughout the day on May 6, hundreds of bars, breweries, shops and homebrew clubs nationwide will host their local communities to brew on-site for a national, same-day homebrewing session.
+This year’s official Big Brew recipes— Rushmore American IPA, Battre L’oie Saison and Klang Freudenfest Oktoberfest Lager—celebrate the upcoming release of the fourth edition of How to Brew by John Palmer, which is one of the all-time best and most beloved homebrewing guides.
+At noon CDT, all homebrewers and beer lovers are encouraged to raise their glass in a simultaneous toast to the hobby, which is enjoyed by of thousands all over the world.

 Everyone!
 As long as they’re 21 and over, of course.

-There are more than 1.2 million homebrewers in the United States.
+There over 1.2 million homebrewers in the United States.
 With one in every 200 adults in the U.S. now crafting their own beer, homebrewing has become one of the country’s fastest growing hobbies.
 AHA Big Brew is a toast to the nation’s homebrewers and their shared love and appreciation for homebrewed beer, mead and cider.
-In 2015, over 11,000 people celebrated the AHA National Homebrew Day at 484 registered sites.
-Additionally, 2,722 batches created 19,631 gallons of homebrew enjoyed around the world.
-Last year, 50 U.S. states and 14 countries participated.
+In 2016, over 12,000 people celebrated the event at 483 registered sites.
+Additionally, 2,363 batches created 17,804 gallons of homebrew enjoyed worldwide.
+Last year, 48 U.S. states and 12 countries participated.
+In 1988, May 7 was announced before Congress as National Homebrew Day, and so the AHA created AHA Big Brew, held each year on the first Saturday in May, to celebrate National Homebrew Day across the U.S. and globe.

 About the American Homebrewers Association:

 The American Homebrewers Association has worked on behalf of the homebrewing community since 1978 and celebrates a membership of more than 46,000 homebrewers.
 The American Homebrewers Association (AHA) organizes events including Homebrew Con and the National Homebrew Competition.
-The AHA also publishes Zymurgy magazine.
+The AHA also publishes Zymurgy magazine and offers the Brew Guru™ mobile app.
 The AHA is part of the Brewers Association, whose Brewers Publications division is the largest publisher of contemporary and relevant brewing literature for today’s craft brewers and homebrewers.